jdb/jdb.github.com/imap_idle.rst

 This series illustrates the steps of the developments and integration of this extension into the Twisted Project.
-First, a prototype of the notification between a Twisted client and server, mechanism, which mimics IMAP's mechanisn, is set up.
-Then, this exchange is *ported* to IMAP patching the Twisted IMAP module.
-Then, the interoperability is tested with a local installation of Dovecot/Postfix on one hand, and on the other hand with the Gmail servers, over SSL.
-Finally, the steps with connecting with the Twisted community and methods, in order to merge our extension upstream, are presented.
+First, a prototype of the notification mechanism between a Twisted client and server is set up.
+Then, this mechanism is *ported* to IMAP, by extending the Twisted IMAP module.
+Then, this module interoperability is tested with a local installation of Dovecot/Postfix on one hand, and on the other hand with the Gmail servers, over SSL.
+Finally, the steps with connecting with the Twisted community and methods are presented, so that our code get merged upstream.

 .. toctree::
    :maxdepth: 1

-   imap_idle/notif
+   imap_idle/prototype
-   imap_idle/imap
+   imap_idle/twisted_imap
    imap_idle/interop
    imap_idle/twisted_methods